-Depending on your age, you may not remember a time before the internet, smartphone, and home automation.
-If you’re older, you might but that time might seem foggy.
+Depending on your age, you may not remember a time before the internet, smartphones, and home automation.
+If you’re older, you might but that time may seem foggy.

 No matter your age or experience with technology, you must be intentional about it.
 Technology is best when it’s a servant and not a master.

 Andy Crouch developed 10 commitments for a tech-wise family.
 We made adjustments to these commitments for our work environment and discussed which might apply to us.